![]() deutsches Glossar |

 ROUTE

-A path through an interlocking, along which an authorized movement is to
+A path through an interlocking area, along which an authorised movement is to

 be made.